-- Put procedures in place to ensure that all candidates prove they hold the proper prerequisites prior to the start of each course. - Include a list of the required prerequisites in your program brochure and refer registrants to it. - Provide your registration staff with the Prerequisites at a Glance (see inside back cover) and make sure they understand it. - Do not allow candidates to register if they cannot prove prerequisites.
-See "Prerequisites" page 11 in Training Program Policies, Section 3, Policies.
+- Put procedures in place to ensure that all candidates prove they hold the proper prerequisites prior to the start of each course. - Include a list of the required prerequisites in your program brochure and refer registrants to it. - Provide your registration staff with the Prerequisites at a Glance (see inside back cover) and make sure they understand it. - Do not allow candidates to register who cannot prove they hold the required prerequisites.
+See Prerequisites on page X in Section 3, Policies. - □ To order equipment, literature, resources and supplies: